rxv3774/WebCheckers/docs/DesignDoc.md

 We decided on 80% because, it would give us confidence that we are properly implementing the different tiers.
 As we created tests, we began to realize that we had certain coupling issues which we were able to quickly fix.
 This fix was necessary, as these issues were preventing us from creating a proper testing seam between our classes.
 This was due to that fact that we had not followed the Pure Fabrication pattern.
 These issues helped us improve our code, as we realized that hard to test code is code that could use some improvements.
-> _Discuss your unit testing strategy.
-Report on the code coverage
-> achieved from unit testing of the code base.
-Discuss the team's
-> coverage targets, why you selected those values, and how well your
-> code coverage met your targets.
-If there are any anomalies, discuss
-> those._